Key takeaways

 - Subscription model at $2.99/month or $29.99/year for sync and premium features

-- Apple-only ecosystem with native Mac, iPhone, and iPad apps
+- Apple-only ecosystem with native Mac, iPhone, iPad, and Apple Watch apps

 FAQ